hanggrian/IIT-CS425/assignments/homework1_3.md

 ![Screenschot for answer 6.](https://github.com/hendraanggrian/IIT-CS425/raw/assets/sailing-db/6.png)

+## Problem 7

-## 7. Get the names of all boats that have a fee value recorded in the database.
+> Get the names of all boats that have a fee value recorded in the database.

 ```sql
 SELECT `Bname` FROM Boats WHERE `Fee` IS NOT NULL;